CRMP: Complex Role Membership Plugin

 • Beanshell rules or scripts

-Over the years, our developers have made the CRMP extremely efficient.
-Selectors are compiled to an “abstract syntax tree” and cached, making repeated evaluations quick and easy.
-Even in the largest installations, with the CRMP controlling hundreds of roles via dozens of selectors each, a role membership refresh only takes a small fraction of a second.
+Over the years, our developers have made the Complex Role Membership Plugin extremely efficient.
+The CRMP compiles your Selectors into a tree of native Java objects, making repeated evaluations rapid and accurate.
+Even in the largest installations, with the CRMP controlling hundreds of roles via dozens of Selectors each, a role membership refresh only takes a small fraction of a second.

 The VPN problem